wapor/euler/README.md

 Project Euler problems solutions

-It's a fast dirty code.
+It's a quick & dirty code.
 Don't use it for anything.